sydev/electron-data/README.md

 ## Release Notes
 - ```1.2.1```
-  - Fixed: silent error on non-valid JSON values #1.
+  - Fixed: silent error on non-valid JSON values (Issue #1).
 For an overview of allowed value types, have a look at [json.org](http://www.json.org/).
 - ```1.2```
   - removed ```Object.observe``` polyfill and added an elegant Proxy solution.